Get Started with a Free Water Consultation

 Long-Term Solutions

 The most reliable long-term solution for high hardness levels is a water softener.
-The water softening process works by attracting, trapping and removing the mineral content that causes so many problems, from dry skin to limescale.
-Some systems may “treat” the mineral ions, essentially making them less sticky and easier to break up with cleaning supplies — but real soft water can only come from a system that flushes out calcium and magnesium.
+The water softening process works by attracting, trapping and removing the mineral content from your home’s water.
+Other types of systems may “treat” the mineral ions, essentially making them less sticky and easier to break up with cleaning supplies — but real soft water can only come from a system that flushes out calcium and magnesium.
 That’s why systems you may see billed as “salt-free water softeners” are really not softeners but water conditioners.

 Browse our water softener systems.